cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 ---
-title: Making Sense of Political Texts with Natural Language Processing
+title: Making Sense of Political Texts with NLP

 excerpt: Clustering senatorial speeches from 2008 by topic using t-stochastic neighbor embedding and latent dirichlet allocation.